briansunter/graph/site/src/content/logseq/managing-python-projects-and-dependencies-in-2024.md

 ### Pip

-pip is a dependency management tool included with Python 3.4 and , though it's pretty simplistic.
+pip is a dependency management tool included with Python 3.4 and later, though it's pretty simplistic.
 It can install dependencies from a `requirements.txt` file, but it doesn't have a concept like `poetry.lock` and doesn't handle virtualenv for you.

 ### setup.py